Thibaut5599/Thibaut5599/README.md

 ### Cinema Trends Analysis 🎬
 - **Objective**: Analyzing global cinema trends from 1970 to 2024, including ratings, genres, and directors.
 - **Tools**: Python and Tableau
-- **Methods**: Grouping by genre, rating analysis, creating a genre-based treemap and yearly percentage trend.
+- **Methods**: Data enrichment with the OMDb API, grouping by genre, rating analysis.
 - **Outcome**: Identified emerging genres and evaluated average ratings by director and writer, with a professional report conclusion.

 ### Stock and Revenue Analysis 📈